 How Genetics/DNA, Metabolism, Posture, and Muscle Mass Affect Weight & Body Type Shape

-A genetically-blessed person with a Body Type One, which has all 33 vertebrae fully developed with proper muscle and muscle mass, by default has a more efficient metabolism and symmetrical body shape from day one.
+A genetically-blessed person with a Body Type One, which has all 33 vertebrae fully developed with proper muscle and muscle mass, by default has a more efficient metabolism (both FORMR and FORMA) and symmetrical body shape from day one.
 They have a much lower propensity towards obesity and a much higher tendency to have fully developed muscle mass over the span of their lifetime, with minimal effort.
 This is why Hollywood A-list stars like Halle Berry, Sean Penn, and Elizabeth Hurley have body type shapes that look so fantastically symmetrical and healthy, even well into their 50’s and beyond.

 As proper vertebrae and muscle mass development declines across Body Type Two (BT2), Three (BT3), and Four’s (BT4), propensity to be overweight, fat, and obese goes up as metabolism becomes less efficient.
 Thus, directly affecting posture and body type shape.
 This is why most average people in a BT2, BT3, or BT4, regardless of age, can work super diligently on their diet, exercise, and lifestyle over time yet still only hope to look like one of those A-list celebrities.
 Body type matters.